akshaygh0sh/CS_425/cs_425_mp4/README.md

 To run the file server and introducer, followings are required in the environment:
 Python 3.6.8 ,other enviromental details should be same as VMs provided by the course

 ## Usage
 For running servers, cd to the file_server/ and run
 ```
 python3 fileserver.py
 ```
-and the termianl would output
+and the terminal would output
 ```
 Please Enter message for SDFS:
 ```